How the Age Pension works

 If you’re not eligible for the Age Pension, you could still receive discounts through the Commonwealth Seniors Health Card (CSHC).
 This card provides access to cheaper prescription medicines, Australian government-funded medical services and other government concessions.

 To qualify for the CSHC, you need to meet eligibility requirements.
-To find out more, refer to the Department of Human Services website.
+To find out more, refer to the Services Australia website (formally the Department of Human Services Australia).

 Find out more to prepare for your retirement